-Melissa Gilliam is the Ellen H. Block Professor of Health Justice and faculty in the departments of Obstetrics and Gynecology and Pediatrics.
+Melissa Gilliam is the Ellen H. Block Distinguished Service Professor of Health and Justice and faculty in the departments of Obstetrics and Gynecology and Pediatrics.

 Vice Provost Melissa Gilliam was appointed in 2016 under the leadership of Provost Diermeier and President Zimmer.
 Her work focuses broadly on the lifecycle of a faculty member, supporting faculty at all stages of their careers to help faculty maintain and build academic excellence.
 This includes chair development, faculty development, dual careers, and recruitment/relocation.
 In addition to a campus-wide faculty development program, Melissa's portfolio also includes the Provost’s Postdoctoral Fellows Program and the Neubauer Family Assistant Professors Program.

 Melissa and her team also work across the institution on issues of diversity and inclusion defined broadly as including (but not limited to) race, ethnicity, religion, sexual orientation, gender identity, ability status, nationality, veteran status, and politics.
 In this capacity, she supports the Center for Identity + Inclusion; the Center for the Study of Race, Politics, and Culture; and the Center for the Study of Gender and Sexuality.
 Melissa also works closely with the College, UChicagoGRAD, and the Office of Spiritual Life to foster a climate that supports full participation of the University’s members in the academic and professional life of the campus.

 In August 2017, Vice Provost Gilliam facilitated the launch of a campus-wide initiative on diversity and inclusion.